danielgormly/Koa-2.x-Guide/README.md

 1. Prerequisites
 2. Changes from Koa 1.x

+Part 1: How Koa Works

 3. Getting started
 4. Node's HTTP interface
 5. Adding some sugar
 6. What is middleware?
 7. Orchestrating middleware
-8. Adding asynchrony
+8. Working asynchronously
-9. Koa's engine
-10. The context object
+9. The context object
+10. Examing real Koa code

+Part 2: Using Koa practically

 11. Content negotiation & headers
 12. Getting the body of an HTTP request
 13. Routing